A message from James VanDemark, Chair MUA and Professor of Double Bass:

 The Musical Arts major (MUA) is an honors curriculum that enables students to craft an individualized program of study, undertaken in consultation with a faculty committee and an appointed MUA Mentor and MUA Advisor that leads to a senior project.
 These programs of study may be wide-ranging and possibly cross-disciplinary, and are generally not possible within the structured requirements of other majors at Eastman.
 This degree is intended for exceptional students who possess not only strong musical and intellectual abilities, but also the motivation and self-direction to succeed in the senior project.

-Students who wish to pursue the MUA major will take Eastman’s core curriculum as well as departmental requirements of their applied music area during the first two years.
-During the junior and senior year, students will follow the individual program of study approved by the MUA Supervisory Committee, within guidelines established by the School and outlined in the Academic Policy Handbook.
-Students continue with applied lessons, juries, and recitals consistent with the requirements for all Bachelor of Music students.
+Students who wish to pursue the MUA major are responsible for completing Eastman’s core curriculum, the departmental requirements of their applied music area, and a individualized course of study approved by the MUA Supervisory Committee all within guidelines established by the School and outlined in the Academic Policy Handbook.
+Students continue with applied lessons, juries, and recitals consistent with the requirements for all BM students.
 It is possible for students to petition to take 7 rather than 8 total semesters of applied music and ensembles, but only with the approval of the appropriate applied faculty.
 This would be considered if it enabled students to take advantage of off-campus learning opportunities, such as internships or overseas study, directly relevant to their senior project.
 Students must, however, be registered for lessons in the semester in which a jury or recital is presented; thus it is strongly recommended that any off-campus learning opportunity be planned for a fall rather than spring semester, so that jury requirements can be met.

 How to Apply